As a producer or a songwriter, if you want to get into music business, you need to start a music publishing company.

 Once you’ve got your name, and know what you’re signing up as, you’ll just need to go to the society’s websites and get there application form:

 The first two ASCAP and BMI are the most preferred.
 Why?
 Well, SESAC and GMR are by invitation only.
-There, I narrowed down your choices for you.
+So, that narrowed down your choices for you.

 If you’re a songwriter, producer, or composer, and you plan on releasing only your own music, you will need to sign up for either ASCAP or BMI.